PIFA - The Planar Inverted-F Antenna

 Figure 1.
 Quarter-wavelength patch with shorting pin at end.

 Because the patch is shorted at the end, the current at the end of the patch antenna is no longer forced to be zero.
 As a result, this antenna actually has the same current-voltage distribution as a half-wave patch antenna.
 However, the fringing fields which are responsible for radiation are shorted on the far end, so only the fields nearest the transmission line radiate.
-Consequently, the gain is reduced, but the patch antenna maintains the same basic properties as a half-wavelength patch, but is reduced in size 50%.
+Consequently, the antenna gain is reduced, but the patch antenna maintains the same basic properties as a half-wavelength patch, but is reduced in size 50%.

 Shorting Pin At the Feed to a Patch AntennaA shorting pin can also be used at the feed to a patch antenna, as shown in Figure 2.